JChinneck/InfeasibleLPs/README.md

 # InfeasibleLPs
+May 6, 2024.

-A collection of infeasible linear programming models.
+Two collection of infeasible linear programming models.

-## Infeasible LPs from Classification Data
+## Set 1: Infeasible LPs from Classification Data
 John W. Chinneck.
-April 25, 2024.

 This is a collection of infeasible linear programming models that are created from classification datasets, via the transformation described